pavankumar283/Implementation-of-Chatbot-using-NLP/README.md

 Contributions to this project are welcome!
 If you have suggestions for improvements or features, feel free to open an issue or submit a pull request.

 ---
+#Outcome:
+A fully functional chatbot capable of understanding and responding to natural language inputs, providing an interactive and user-friendly experience.

+## Acknowledgments
+- **NLTK** for natural language processing.
+- **Scikit-learn** for machine learning algorithms.
+- **Streamlit** for building the web interface.

+---

+Replace `<repository-url>` and `<repository-directory>` with the actual URL of your repository and the name of the directory where the project is located.
+Adjust any sections as necessary to better fit your project's specifics.